trendmicro/cloudone-filestorage-plugins/post-scan-actions/gcp-python-teams-notification/docs/deploy-tutorial.md

 2. Deploy Serverless project.

-    This cloudone plugin requires some dependencies from the serverless plugin ecosystem, like `serverless-google-cloudfunctions` before we can deploy this project.
+    This cloudone plugin requires some dependencies from the serverless plugin ecosystem, for example `serverless-google-cloudfunctions`, before you can deploy this project.

-    - Install serverless dependencies
+    - Install the serverless dependencies:

         ```sh
         serverless plugin install -n serverless-google-cloudfunctions
         ```

-    - Deploy your serverless project
+    - Deploy your serverless project:

-        - Through command-line
+        - Using the command-line:

             ```sh
             serverless deploy -s prod \